-18 of 22

-IMPACT CATEGORIES 1 2 3 4 All determinations need explanation.
+1 2 3 4 All determinations need explanation.
 Reference to documentation, sources, notes and correspondence.
-Source Number

-CATEGORIES - , 7 Reference to documentation, sources, notes and correspondence. rumber

 XIII.
-NOISE

-Would the project result in:

-a) Generation of a substantial X No permanent increases in ambient noise levels will occur with this project.
-A 1, 2, 3, 5, 6

-temporary or permanent increase small amount of infrequent noise could be anticipated if a properly-permitted

-in ambient noise levels in the backup power generator is activated during any power outage or during

-vicinity of the project in excess of generator testing, but these impacts would not be significant or long lasting.

-standards established in the local general plan or noise ordinance, Maximum non-construction related sounds levels shall not exceed maximum levels specified in Zoning Ordinance Section 21-41.11 (Table 11.2) at the

-or applicable standards of other surrounding residences.

-agencies? surrounding residences.

-ageneres.
-Less Than Significant Impact

-b) Generation of excessive X The project is not expected to create unusual groundborne vibration due to site 1, 2, 3, 5, 6

-groundborne vibration or development or operation.
-The low level truck traffic would create a minimal

-groundborne noise levels? amount of groundborne vibration.
+NOISE Source Number VIII NOICE XIII.
+NOISE Would the project result in: X No permanent increases in ambient noise levels will occur with this project.
+A small amount of infrequent noise could be anticipated if a properly-permitted backup power generator is activated during any power outage or during generator testing, but these impacts would not be significant or long lasting.
+Maximum non-construction related sounds levels shall not exceed maximum levels specified in Zoning Ordinance Section 21-41.11 (Table 11.2) at the surrounding residences.
+1, 2, 3, 5, 6 Less Than Significant Impact X The project is not expected to create unusual groundborne vibration due to site development or operation.
+The low level truck traffic would create a minimal 1, 2, 3, 5, 6 Х Project is not located within an airport land use plan or within two miles of a public airport.
+No Impact 1, 2, 3, 5, 6 26 1 VIV.
+DODIH ATION AND HOUSING 2 Would the project: х The project is not anticipated to induce population growth.
+No Impact 1, 2, 3, 5, 6 X No people or housing will be displaced as a result of the project.
+No Impact 1, 2, 3, 5, 6 XV.
+PUBLIC SERVICES Would the project: X la The project does not propose housing or other uses that would necessitate the need for new or altered government facilities.
+There will not be a need to increase fire or police protection, schools, parks or other public facilities as a result of the project's implementation.
+Less Than Significant Impact 1, 2, 3, 5, 6 X X X levels specified in Zoning Ordinance Section 21-41.11 (Table 11.2) at the surrounding residences.
+Less Than Significant Impact The project is not expected to create unusual groundborne vibration due to site development or operation.
+The low level truck traffic would create a minimal amount of groundborne vibration.
 Less Than Significant.

-c) For a project located within X Project is not located within an airport land use plan or within two miles of a 1, 2, 3, 5, 6,

-the vicinity of a private airstrip or public airport.
-26

-an airport land use plan or, where such a plan has not been adopted, No Impact

-within two miles of a public No Impact

-airport or public use airport,

-would the project expose people

-residing or working in the project

-area to excessive noise levels?

-2 XIV.
-POPULATION AND HOUSING

-Would the project:

-a) Induce substantial unplanned X The project is not anticipated to induce population growth.
-1, 2, 3, 5, 6

-population growth in an area,

-either directly (for example, by No Impact

-proposing new homes and businesses) or indirectly (for

-example, through extension of

-roads or other infrastructure)?

-b) Displace substantial numbers X No people or housing will be displaced as a result of the project.
-1, 2, 3, 5, 6

-of existing people or housing,

-necessitating the construction of No Impact

-replacement housing elsewhere?
-VIV.
-DUDI 10 GEDVIGEG

-XV.
-PUBLIC SERVICES Would the project:

-a) Would the project result in X The project does not propose housing or other uses that would necessitate the 1, 2, 3, 5, 6

-substantial adverse physical need for new or altered government facilities.
-There will not be a need to

-impacts associated with the increase fire or police protection, schools, parks or other public facilities as a

-provision of new or physically result of the project's implementation.

-altered governmental facilities, Loca Than Significant Impact

-need for new or physically altered governmental facilities, the Less Than Significant Impact

-construction of which could cause

-significant environmental

-impacts, in order to maintain

-acceptable service ratios, response

-times or other performance

-objectives for any of the public

-services:

-Fire Protection?Police Protection?

-- Police Protection? - Schools?

-- Parks?

-- Other Public Facilities?
+X Project is not located within an airport land use plan or within two miles of a public airport.
+No Impact XIV.
+POPULATION AND HOUSING Would the project: X The project is not anticipated to induce population growth.
+No Impact X No people or housing will be displaced as a result of the project.
+No Impact XV.
+PUBLIC SERVICES Would the project: X The project does not propose housing or other uses that would necessitate the need for new or altered government facilities.
+There will not be a need to increase fire or police protection, schools, parks or other public facilities as a result of the project's implementation.